ZJUFanLab/SpaTalk/README.md

 __Please refer to the [tutorial vignette](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/tutorial.html) with demo data processing steps.
 Detailed functions see the [document](https://raw.githack.com/ZJUFanLab/SpaTalk/main/vignettes/SpaTalk.pdf)__

+### News
+- Fix the bug in `dec_celltype()` when using other deconvolution methods
+- Fix the bug in performing parallel functions
+- Allow to retain genes consistent with reference `sc_data` for reconstructed single-cell ST data [wiki](https://github.com/ZJUFanLab/SpaTalk/wiki/Retain-all-genes-in-the-reference)

 # About
 SpaTalk was developed by Xin Shao.
 Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn